 Information on obtaining funding Lists some funding and finance solutions you might want to consider before you implement your sustainable improvements.

 Controlling energy costs is an increasingly important part of managing a hospitality business.
 Energy prices are a growing concern for most hotels and there is great pressure to minimise energy use.

-In an average hotel, the hot water infrastructure together with kitchen and laundry equipment makes up over two-thirds of the businesses gas use.
-In the average pub, hot water, kitchen, cold store/cellar and refrigeration equipment consume nearly a quarter of all energy used.
+In an average hotel, the hot water infrastructure together with kitchen and laundry equipment makes up over 66% of the businesses gas use.
+In the average pub, hot water, kitchen, cold store/cellar and refrigeration equipment consume nearly 25% of all energy used.
 Focusing on ways to reduce energy consumption in these areas can provide the greatest gain for improving energy efficiency and saving you money.

 Museums and galleries